Emirate of Abdelkader: Education

 Education was a primary concern of the Emir.
-He believed that developing in this field is to take care of books and references whatever the value of it scientific, literary.
+He believed that in developing this field to take care of books and references, whatever their scientific or literary value.
 Therefore, the Emir attempted his best to collect books on different subjects by buying, copying or transporting them.

-The Emir also issued strict orders to his soldiers not to mishandle or disrespect books, and breaking these orders was severely punished.
+The Emir also issued strict orders to his soldiers not to mishandle or disrespect books, and breaking those orders was severely punished.
 He also used to reward them for bringing a book or the author.
-To copy one manuscript would take several months and this was a long time for the Emir because of the war with the French colonisers.
+To copy one manuscript would take several months, which was a long time for the Emir because of the war against the French colonisers.

-This policy had great success in bringing books from different fields to his emirate, the Emir also build a library to store and organize these books that he had gathered but he also linked the library with many organizations in the emirate like schools, masjids and zāwiyas (religious schools), the library was open to everyone:students, scholars and even soldiers.
-He also used to store a huge number of manuscripts in Takdemt Fortress, where he used to keep not only manuscripts but also classified state documents and diplomatic letters.
+This policy had great success in bringing books from different fields to his emirate, the Emir also build a library to store and organize these books that he had gathered but he also linked the library with many organizations in the emirate like schools, masjids and zāwiyas (religious schools), the library was open to everyone: students, scholars and even soldiers.
+He also used to store a huge number of manuscripts in fortress of Tagdemt, where he used to keep not only manuscripts but also classified state documents and diplomatic letters.

-The emir took care of books and manuscripts even in war; he transported all the books and manuscripts that had been stored in Takdemt fortress to his personal encampment (زمالة zmālah, romanised as "the Smala") after the fortress fell to French invaders, nevertheless, French soldiers seized the books and manuscripts after the Battle of the Smala in 1843.
+The Emir took care of books and manuscripts even in war; he transported all the books and manuscripts that had been stored in fortress of Tagdemt to his personal encampment (زمالة zmālah, romanised as "the Smala") after the fortress fell to French invaders, nevertheless, French soldiers seized the books and manuscripts after the Battle of the Smala in 1843.
 The Emir chose qualified teachers to improve the education in the emirate, he supported the teachers financially and morally and paid them wages depending on their qualifications as he also built schools across his emirate in villages, towns and cities.

-During the fall of the emirate, its manuscripts were looted by the French and brought to the Château de Chantilly, although some were lost.
+During the fall of the emirate, its manuscripts were looted by the French and brought to the Château de Chantilly although some were lost.
 The first full catalogue of the 39 surviving manuscripts was published in 2022; the authors observe that the texts have historical value and have never been completely analyzed.